 MEMBERSHIP

+6. Membership for this Unit shall be open to all people without discrimination.
+Membership is open to all parents, community members, teachers, staff, students, and any other persons that support and encourage the purpose of this PTSA.

+7. The students of Margaret Mead Elementary School shall be considered honorary members of this Unit without voice, vote or privilege of holding office, unless they are a paid member.

-6. 78Membership for this shall be $40 per family (4) membership, $25 for dual membership and $15 individual membership.
+8. Membership dues for this Unit shall be $40 per family (4) membership, $25 for dual membership and $15 individual membership.
+This includes fees paid to National, State and Local Council PTA’s.
+All paid members shall have a voice at Mead PTSA General Membership meetings.
+Individual members have one vote.

 OFFICERS

-9. Any elected position, may be held jointly by two (2) people.
-Each member is entitled to a voice and each position shall be entitled vote at Board of Directors meetings.
+9. Any elected position, may be held jointly by two (2) people with the exception of the treasurer position which may be held by one (1) person.
+Each member is entitled to a voice and each position shall be entitled to a vote at Board of Directors meetings.

 10. The elected officers of this unit shall be President, Vice President, Secretary and Treasurer.
 The officers elected must be members of the Mead PTSA and will constitute the Executive Committee.

-11. Officers shall be elected by the for a term of one year, shall assume office July 1 and no elected person shall serve in the same office for more than two (2) consecutive terms,
+11. Officers shall be elected by the end of our fiscal year for a term of one year, shall assume office July 1 and no elected person shall serve in the same office for more than two (2) consecutive terms,

-12Our PTSA will comply with the training requirements necessary to remain in good standing as specified in the most current WSPTSA Standards of Affiliation Agreement.
+12. Our PTSA will comply with the training requirements necessary to remain in good standing as specified in the most current WSPTSA Standards of Affiliation Agreement.
 Per the Washington State PTA Uniform Bylaws, we will annually review, complete, sign, and submit the WSPTA Standards of Affiliation agreement by the required deadline.

-13. An office/chair shall be declared vacant if the officer or chairperson misses three (3) consecutive meetings unless excused by the
+13. An office/chair shall be declared vacant if the officer or chairperson misses three (3) consecutive meetings unless excused by the President.

 BOARD OF DIRECTORS

-4. The Board of Directors shall consist of the Elected Officers (Executive Committee), and standing committee chairs whose obligations require long term funding or involvement on the PTSA Board.
-The following committees shall fall into this category and its chairs serve on the Board of Directors: Communications, Fundraising, Legislative, Membership, Emergency Prep, Auditor, and Volunteer.
+14. The Board of Directors shall consist of the Elected Officers (Executive Committee), and standing committee chairs whose obligations require long term funding or involvement on the PTSA Board.
+The following committees shall fall into this category and its chairs shall serve on the Board of Directors: Communications, Fundraising, Legislative, Membership, Emergency Prep, Auditor, and Volunteer.

+15. The principal and teacher representative shall be non-voting, honorary members who serve in an advisory capacity.

-15. 6All Board of Directors and committee chairs must be current members of Mead PTSA.
+16.All Board of Directors and committee chairs must be current members of Mead PTSA and be approved LWSD volunteers.

-7. The Board of Directors should attend all Board and general membership meetings.
+17. The Board of Directors should attend all Board and general membership meetings.